influxdata/kapacitor/client/API.md

 | --------------- | ------- | -------                                                                                                                                                               |
 | pattern         | *       | Filter results based on the pattern.
 Uses standard shell glob matching on the service name, see [this](https://golang.org/pkg/path/filepath/#Match) for more details. |

->NOTE: Anonymous handlers (created automatically from TICKscripts) will not be listed under their associated anonymous topic as they are not configured via the API.
+>**Note:** Anonymous handlers (created automatically from TICKscripts) will not be listed under their associated anonymous topic as they are not configured via the API.

 #### Example